ampl/mp/doc/rst/components.rst

 SOL file writer
 ~~~~~~~~~~~~~~~

+Writing solution/results output is easiest as part of the general workflow,
+see :ref:`model-manager`.

-A minimal .sol file writer can be implemented by parameterizing the
+A standalone .sol file writer could be implemented by parameterizing the
 `internal::AppSolutionHandlerImpl` (or `internal::SolutionWriterImpl`)
 templates by minimal implementations of the `mp::BasicSolver` and
 `mp::ProblemBuilder` interfaces.